lumi-openlcoud/opencloud-docs/en/docs/implementation/installation-and-configuration.md

 ## Device installation

 Aqara products include hubs, controllers and sensors.
-Hub products are central hubs that connect and manage various intelligent sensors and controllers.
-Control products are devices that complete actions according to relevant control instructions, such as power on and rotation, and are mainly used for the execution of scene and automation.
-Sensor products achieve automatic detection and control mainly through sensing temperature, humidity, photosensitivity and displacement etc. and are mainly used for home automation triggering.
+Hubs are central hubs that connect and manage various intelligent sensors and controllers.
+Controllers are devices that complete actions according to relevant control instructions, such as power on and rotation, and are mainly used for the execution of scene and automation.
+Sensors achieve automatic detection and control mainly through sensing temperature, humidity, photosensitivity and displacement etc. and are mainly used for home automation triggering.

 All devices shall be installed or placed properly according to practical environment before use so as to achieve intelligent linkage among them.

-### Hub devices
+### Hub

-Now only one hub device that can be used directly on the Aqara APP is **Air Conditioning Controller (advanced)**.
+Now only one hub that can be used directly on the Aqara APP is **Air Conditioning Controller (advanced)**.

 In addition to Hub function, Air Conditioning Controller can also fast implement the intellectualization reconstruction of traditional air conditioner.
 Therefore, their installation position can be classified into two categories: first one is "Hub Function Priority" and the second one is "Air Conditioning Control Priority".
 Users can choose the installation position according to their actual needs.